Niels Brock House: Christian August Broberg

+18801900

-The property was owned by master mason A. Aagaard at the 1880 census.
-It was home to 27 residents.
-Carl August Broberg (1846-1917), a businessman (grosserer) and consul, resided on the first floor with his wife Camilla Broberg, their three children (aged five to eight), his two unmarried sisters Anna and Marie (aged 36 and 43), a nanny, a nurse, two female cooks, one male servant and one maid.
+The property was acquired by master mason A. Aagaard before 1880.
+His property was home to 27 residents at the 1880 census.
+Carl August Broberg still resided on the first floor with his wife Camilla Broberg, their three children (aged five to eight), his two unmarried sisters Anna and Marie (aged 36 and 43), a nanny, a nurse, two female cooks, one male servant and one maid.